open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 Semantic convention that refers to an attribute from another (e.g. general) semantic convention MAY modify the requirement level within its own scope.
 Otherwise, requirement level from referred semantic convention applies.

-Instrumentation that cannot populate `Conditional` or `Recommended` attribute due to performance, security, privacy, or other consideration, MUST use **Opt-in** requirement level on it.
+Instrumentations that decide not to populate `Conditional` or `Recommended` attributes due to performance, security, privacy, or other consideration by default, SHOULD use the **Opt-in** requirement level on them if the attributes are logically applicable.

 ## Performance suggestions